HarveyBates/kandle/README.md

 ## What is it?

-A CLI that automatically imports external components into a KiCad project.
+A CLI that handles external components in a KiCad project.

 It supports files downloaded from several vendors such as: